Choosing The Right Pool Cleaner

 There are three main types of automatic cleaners.
 They work by suction, pressure or electric power.

-Suction cleaners move around the pool vacuuming up dirt and debris.
+These cleaners move around the pool vacuuming up dirt and debris.
 They are attached by a hose to one of the suction ports in the pool.
 Usually, this port is inside the skimmer, but other pools have a dedicated port for a cleaner.
 Your pool’s circulation pump creates suction by pulling water from the pool, and runs it through your cleaner.
 The dirt and debris pass through the hose, pass by the suction port continues through the pipes, until they are trapped in the strainer basket at the filter.
 Some suction cleaners are equipped with brushes to help loosen the dirt.

-Pressure cleaners use the reverse action of the suction cleaners.
+Use the reverse action of the suction cleaners.
 They attach to the water return of your pool’s circulation system.
 The clean, filtered water moving back to the pool powers the cleaner.
 A bag or net on top of the cleaner collects the dirt and debris.
 Some pressure cleaners are equipped with booster pumps.
 These pressure cleaners are not dependent solely upon your pool’s pump for their power.
 Pressure side cleaners typically—but not always—require a dedicated port as do suction cleaners.

 Which is the best solution for you?